Welcome from the Chair

 Welcome to Duke’s Department of Mechanical Engineering and Materials Science (MEMS).

-Duke MEMS combines the fields of mechanical engineering and materials science in a way that is truly unique
+Duke MEMS combines mechanical engineering and materials science in a way that is truly unique

 I hope you find our website informative and useful, and that you consider joining us in our quest to improve society through education, discovery, and innovation in mechanical engineering and materials science.